robert-westenberger/knowledgebase/sicp-js-exercises.md

 put("magnitude", list("complex"), magnitude);
 ```
 After the first call to magnitude strips off "complex", the second call to magnitude uses the "rectangular" tag to call the magnitude function inside the rectangular package.

+#### Exercise 2.81
+a.
+They are called in an infinite loop since apply_generic just keeps converting the types back and forth and calling apply_generic again (nothing changes).
+b. apply_generic has to check if two args have the same type so as to not coerce them.